Primary Ovarian Insufficiency (POI)

 What causes primary ovarian insufficiency (POI)?

 Most of the time, health care providers don’t know the cause of POI.
-For some young women, POI may be caused by a genetic abnormality (such as Turner syndrome or Fragile X mutation), exposure to certain medicines or radiation for cancer treatment, or an autoimmune disease.
+For some young people, POI may be caused by a genetic abnormality (such as Turner syndrome or Fragile X mutation), exposure to certain medicines or radiation for cancer treatment, or an autoimmune disease.

 Is it normal to feel upset after being diagnosed with primary ovarian insufficiency (POI)?